-EIT Urban Mobility living labs
+EIT Urban Mobility living labs and test beds

-EIT Urban Mobility Living labs
+EIT Urban Mobility living labs and test beds

 Living labs enable structuring user interaction by keeping users continuously involved in making better products and services while their expectations are continuously monitored and reflected upon in a systematic process.
 At EIT Urban Mobility living labs are also instrumental for the purpose of testing, demonstrating, and piloting new user-centred solutions.